lyonscode/lyonscode.github.io/_posts/2025-07-10-tryhackme-trooper-write-up.md

 ### What is the identity of APT X?

-Now, we can easily find the true assigned name of APT X by going to the
+Now, we can easily find the true assigned name of APT X by looking at Chen's report

 **Answer**: \_\_\_\_\_\_ \_\_\_\_\_\__